mebigfatguy/vcsversion/README.md

 ==========

 An ant task to provide revision, date and branch properties of the project for use in a build.xml.
-Currently supports Git, Hg, Svn and Bazaar.
+Currently supports Git, Mercurial, Subversion, Bazaar and BitKeeper.

 Use as follows: